 Our Pathway to Success Model

-We have identified a series of "milestones" associated with a "Pathway to Success" for determining and tracking the successful assent of students up the educational continuum over the course of their academic careers.
+We have identified a series of "milestones" associated with a "Pathway to Success" for determining and tracking the successful ascent of students up the educational continuum over the course of their academic careers.
 This pathway will assist us in communicating progress and common expectations with students, parents, community, and among each other.
 Within this framework, we, along with our District Leadership Team, will develop strategic initiatives and action steps that will support defined learning targets.

 "Pathway to Success Milestones"

 2. Reading to learn at the end of 3rd Grade

 3. Prepared for Middle School at the end of 5th Grade